Do Chinchillas Need Annual Vet Visits?

 Diabetes and Obesity

 Another fear response chinchilla's have is to raise their blood sugar, this may confuse a vet if they take a blood sample.
 A misdiagnosis might then be given suggesting the animal has diabetes.
 This is not the case as the chinchilla is likely very stressed, thus the blood panel reflects this.
 Vet's may also assume that a chinchilla larger than 700g is obese, this is also untrue.
 Chins come in all shapes an sizes, show quality bred chins can be upwards of 1000g and still be healthy.
-Chinchillas on a healthy diet of pellets, hay and water will not have diabetes or be overweight.
+Chinchillas on a healthy diet of pellets, hay and water will almost always not have diabetes or be overweight.

 Bumblefoot or Dry Skin